dictadata/storage-tracts/docs/etl.md

     dull - remove data from a data store. engrams - manage engrams encoding definitions
     tracts = manage ETL tract definitions
-    scan - list schemas, e.g. files, at origin and perform sub-actions for each schema. foreach - retrieve data and perform child action(s) for each construct. all | * - run all actions in sequence. parallel - run all actions in parallel.
+    scan - list schemas, e.g. files, at origin and perform sub-fibers for each schema. foreach - retrieve data and perform child fiber(s) for each construct. all | * - run all actions in sequence. parallel - run all actions in parallel.
 ```